AzizaZhanabatyrova/Segnet_TF/README.md

 * The model can be trained from scratch/ from a saved checkpoint/ using pre-trained weights.

-* Th data is loaded into the memory partially, to avoid memory problem.
+* The data is loaded into the memory partially, to avoid memory problem.

 * Implemented by Aziza Zhanabatyrova.